JasonKSLoh/GenericQr/README.md

 This App, Generic QR code scanner is provided by at no cost and is intended for use as is.

-This page is used to inform website visitors regarding the policies with the collection, use, and disclosure of Personal Information if anyone decided to use this Service.
+This page is used to inform users regarding the policies with the collection, use, and disclosure of Personal Information if anyone decided to use this Service.

 If you choose to use this Service, then you agree to the collection and use of information in relation to this policy.
 Which is to say, you consent to me not collecting any of your information.